pdbayes/Logic-Circuit-Simulator/README.md

  * Loading and saving using JSON is much cleaner and does not include unnecessary properties
  * Demo circuits are predefined and can be loaded from the JavaScript console
  * Circuits can be loaded from a JSON export by drag-n-drop
+ * An animated propagation delay can be set
+ * UI is in French (for now, could be translated upon request)

 ## License